bsu-cs-jb/cs-411-docs/project-03/testing-script.md

 ## Feature: Update attending status

 1. Scenario: User updates their attending status
-    1. When the user has accepted the invitation
+    1. Given that I have accepted the invitation
-    2. **then** I should see a button to change their attendance at the event
+    2. **then** I should see a button to change my attendance
     3. when I tap the button to change attendance
     4. **then** my attendance should change to "yes", "no", or "undecided"
     5. (there can be three buttons or a single button to cycle the status)
+    6. **and** other users should be able to see this change.

 ## Feature: Vote on a suggestion

 1. Scenario: User votes on a suggestion once
-    1. When the user has accepted the invitation
+    1. Given that I have accepted the invitation
     2. **then** I should see a list of all suggestions for the session
     3. when I tap the "up vote" button / icon
     4. **then** the number of up votes should increase by 1
-    5. **and** the UI should show that I have voted up for this suggestion
+    5. **and** the UI should show that I have up-voted for this suggestion
 2. Scenario: User changes their vote
-    1. When the user has accepted the invitation
+    1. Given that I have accepted the invitation
     2. and I have already up-voted a suggestion
     3. when I tap the "down vote" button / icon
     4. **then** the number of down votes should increase by 1
     5. **and** the number of up votes should decrease by 1
-    6. **and** the UI should show that I have voted down for this suggestion
+    6. **and** the UI should show that I have down-voted this suggestion
 3. Scenario: User removes their vote
-    1. When the user has accepted the invitation
+    1. Given that I have accepted the invitation
     2. and I have already down-voted the suggestion
     3. when I press a button to cancel my vote (vote none / remove down)
     4. **then** the number of down votes should decrease by one